jandie1505/MusicBot/README.md

 - /queue `<index>` - Show the queue from a certain index ("Queue pages")
 - /search `<song name>` - Search for a specific song and list the result
 ##### DJ Commands
+- /pause - Pause the player
-- /play - Resume the player
+- /resume - Resume the player
+- /stop - Pauses the player if not paused, stops the player and clears queue if already paused
+- /connect `[channel]` - Connect the bot to a optionally specified channel
-- /leave - Disconnect the bot
+- /disconnect - Disconnect the bot
 - /forceskip - Skip a track
 - /movetrack `<from>` `<to>` -Move a specific track in queue
 - /remove `<index>` - Remove a specific song from queue